Sacha101/McChat/README.md

 !w [target] - sends a private whisper message to the target username

-!log - saves a .txt file containing the chat log since the calling user has entered
+!log - saves a .txt file containing the chat log since the calling user has entered, and prints it to the screen

 -------------------------------------------------------------